Mostafa-Samir/DNC-tensorflow/README.md

 This experiment is designed to demonstrate the various functionalities of the external memory access mechanisms such as in-order retrieval and allocation/deallocation.

-A similar approach to that of the paper was followed by training a model with only 10 memory locations on a copy task in which a series of 4 random binary sequences each of which is of size 6 (24 piece of information) was presented as input.
+A similar approach to that of the paper was followed by training a 2-layer feedforward model with only 10 memory locations on a copy task in which a series of 4 random binary sequences each of which is of size 6 (24 piece of information) was presented as input.
 Details about the training can be found [here](tasks/copy/).

 The model was able to learn to copy the input successfully, and it indeed learned to use the mentioned memory mechanisms.
 The following figure (which resembles **Extended Data Figure 1** in the paper) illustrates that.

-*You can re-generate similar figures in the [visulaization notebook](tasks/copy/visualization.ipynb)*
+*You can re-generate similar figures in the [visualization notebook](tasks/copy/visualization.ipynb)*

 ![DNC-Memory-Mechanisms](/assets/DNC-dynamic-mem.png)